biocorecrg/RNAseq_course_2019/docs/module1.md

 <img src="images/fastqc_small_rnas.png" width="800"/>

 We can remove the adapter using a number of tools.
-Here we show **skewer** indicating the Illumina small RNA 3' adapter.
+Here we show **skewer[7]** indicating the Illumina small RNA 3' adapter.

 ```{bash}
 skewer subsample_to_trim.fq.gz -x TGGAATTCTCGGGTGCCAAGG